Bearnie-H/libcontainer/README.md

 # libcontainer

-This library provides a set of generic containers in a pure C (C99) implementation.
+This library provides a set of generic containers and container adaptors in a pure C (C99) implementation.
 This library is intended to be portable, and suitable for building larger tooling or applications on top of.